 E.A.
 Goodman Law, LLC, provides comprehensive estate planning services to clients in Somerset, New Jersey.
 From designing will-based plans to developing more complex asset protection strategies, we are the informed choice in trusts and estate law.
-Whether you are a new parent looking to protect your family’s future or need assistance with long-term care planning, trust our Somerset county legal estate planning team to guide you every step of the way.
+Whether you are a new parent looking to protect your family’s future, need assistance with long-term care planning, or require aid in elder law, trust our Somerset county legal estate planning team to guide you every step of the way.
 Contact our office today to set up a consultation.

 Let’s face it: confronting our own mortality is daunting, which is why people tend to put off estate planning until it’s too late.
 Without a plan, the New Jersey courts will intervene to make decisions about your estate that may not agree with your wishes.
 When you consult with us, we will work to protect your interests and help you achieve your estate planning objectives.

 Lead attorney Elga Goodman is not only a highly regarded attorney but a compassionate person who provides each client with trustworthy advice and counsel.
 Our legal team has a well-deserved reputation as dedicated advocates who serve clients from diverse backgrounds — new families, business owners, solo boomers, same-sex couples.
 Regardless of your financial situation or family circumstances, we will work closely with you to design an estate plan that best suits your needs.

 At E.A.
 Goodman Law, we regularly advise clients about a wide range of estate planning matters, such as:

 - Planning for children

 - Trust administration